dsgandurra/cyberfeedbites/README.md

 ## Customization

-You can modify the number of days of news to retrieve by changing the `DAYS_BACK` parameter in the `config.py` file.
-Depending on the number of RSS feeds, it is best to keep this number to a minimum (e.g., with the current feeds, around 100-150 entries are generated with the default value of 1 day).
-The `MAX_DAYS_BACK` parameter in the `config.py` file limits the maximum number of days that can be retrieved (default, 7 days).
+- You can modify the default number of days for news retrieval by changing the `DAYS_BACK` parameter in the `config.py` file.
+Depending on the number of RSS feeds, it is best to keep this number small to make the output manageable (e.g., with the current feeds, around 100-150 entries are generated with the default value of 1 day).
+The `MAX_DAYS_BACK` parameter in the `config.py` file limits the maximum number of days that can be retrieved (default is 7 days).
+You can edit this variable in `config.py` if you want to increase this limit.
-- You can also add or remove RSS feed sources by editing the `cybersecnews-sources.opml` file.
+- You can also add or remove RSS feed sources by editing directly the `cybersecnews-sources.opml` file.
-- The script uses a template for the HTML output, which can be customised by editing the `template.html` file located in the `data/templates` folder, together with a simple `style.css` file.
+- CyberFeedBites uses a template for the HTML output, which can be customised by editing the `template.html` file located in the `data/templates` folder, along with a simple `style.css` file.
+Note that if you choose a different directory to store the report, make sure to reference the css.

 ## License